-At least 74% of teachers either agreed or strongly agreed with each statement, and 78% of respondents agreed or strongly agreed that they implemented strategies from their PLCs.
+At least 77% of teachers either agreed or strongly agreed with each statement, and 83% of respondents, an increase from last year's percentage (78%), agreed or strongly agreed that they implemented strategies from their PLCs.
 Results for all four items are displayed in Figure 4, below.

 Figure 4.
-Reported learning, implementation and impacts of PLCs (2018 - 2019).
+Reported learning, implementation and impacts of PLCs (2019 - 2020).